[This is a multi-part series.]

 She was discussing novels and, in that particular passage, about the reader’s duty.
 But, if we take her music-playing analogy one step further, we could say that meta-narratives about books — bibliomemoirs, literary criticism, biographies, histories — are like the musical variations and interpretations that help us warm up and play the main piece of music (i.e. read the original text) better with each attempt.
 In the world of music, the variations on original themes are often lighter in intellectual substance.
 Yet, consider how, every now and then, we are blessed with a Goldberg or a Diabelli.
 Is it asking for too much, I wonder, to expect something similar, as readers, with this still-evolving genre of bibliomemoirs?

 Through the writing and publishing of this series, I was able to connect with a couple of authors of the featured bibliomemoirs.
-And, also with one who has a bibliomemoir-in-progress.
-Three particular questions came up in these conversations.
+And also with one who has a bibliomemoir-in-progress.
+Three particular questions came up in our conversations.

 1) Of the four categories, is any one better than the other?